m8rex/rumbas/GETTING_STARTED.md

 IMPORTANT: There are much more settings that can (and should be set) for questions.
 See the section about the default folder.

-#### Default folders

-It is important to note that rumbas does not specify any default value by itself.
-Numbas does however have a quite extensive range of options that can be set.
-Setting all these options for every question and exam would be a real hassle and the files would not be readable.

-To prevent this problem, the `default` folders were created.
-Folders named `default` can be specified:

-- In the root of the rumbas project
-- In any folder in the `exams` folder
-- In any folder in the `questions` folder

-When the description of a `question`/`exam` is read:

-- All default folders in ancestor folders are examined for default values:
-  - e.g. if a question is positioned in `questions/M0/algebra/H1/nul_in_N_and_Z.yaml` the following default folders will be checked:
-    - `questions/M0/algebra/H1/default`
-    - `questions/M0/algebra/default`
-    - `questions/M0/default/`
-    - `questions/default`
-    - `default`
-- The default folders are examined in order: first the 'closer' ones.
-  - e.g. The folders will be examined in the order shown above

 ### Translations

 - Translations are mandatory in the sense that you need the specify which locales you need in an exam file: